7 Women on Job-Hunting and Getting Hired While Pregnant

 Why she was looking: She’d been unhappy for a while and decided not to renew her contract.
 “My decision wasn’t related to the pregnancy at all, but a lot of people assumed it was, which was kind of insulting,” she says.

-Concerns: “Being pregnant gave me more anxiety about leaving, because I would have gotten paid maternity leave if I had stayed.
+Concerns: “Being pregnant gave me more anxiety about leaving because I would have gotten paid maternity leave if I had stayed.
 But I wouldn’t have been excited to go back to work.
 It was the right choice.”

-Her new job: Before she even left her former role, a new company got in touch, and wanted to hire her.
+Her new job: Before she even left her former role, a new company got in touch and wanted to hire her.
 She accepted.
 “I was very up-front about my pregnancy when they first reached out.
-They sent me a spa gift card and a bottle of Champagne — which of course I couldn’t drink.
+They sent me a spa gift card and a bottle of Champagne — which, of course, I couldn’t drink.
 But it showed me that they treat their people well,” she says.
 “It was clear that they weren’t going to let anything stand in their way of recruiting me.”

-Her maternity benefits: One of the company’s incentives to get her onboard was to provide her with maternity benefits — two months fully paid.
+Her maternity benefits: One of the company’s incentives to get her onboard was to provide her with parental leave — two months fully paid.
 “They came across as supportive people who are trying to do the right thing, which goes a long way.”

 Grace, 34, social worker